clairelittle/psd2022-comparing-utility-risk/README.md

 ### Census Data Samples
 For each of the four Census datasets random samples, without replacement, of increasing sizes were drawn (0.1%, 0.25%, 0.5%, 1%, 2%, 3%, 4%, 5%, 10%, 20%, 30%, 40%, 50%, 60%, 70%, 80%, 90%, 95%, 96%, 97%, 98%, 99%).
 For each of these sample fractions n=100 random samples were drawn, producing 100 datasets of that sample fraction size.
 For instance, for the UK dataset 100 datasets with 104 records (0.1% of the overall 104267 records) were created, 100 datasets with 260 records (0.25%) were created, and so on.

+The code used to generate the samples is in the [code](code) folder.

 For the utility and risk metrics the samples were treated in the same way as the synthetic data; by comparing against the original (100%) dataset.
 For each metric the average across the 100 datasets was used, in order to guard against unusual results.

 ## Synthetic Data